NordicSemiconductor/pc-nrfconnect-docs/getting_started.md

 contains the common code for all apps: UI elements and code to give lower level access hardware.

-A bit unusual: The common code is not only provided during development and then bundled into the apps.
+A bit unusual: Some common libraries are not only provided during development and then bundled into the apps.
 Instead the launcher also provides these libraries during runtime, so that the individual apps do not have to include the shared code themselves.

-Providing the common libraries through the launcher at runtime has two advantages for the apps: The apps can be a lot smaller and they are usually platform independent, as the only platform specific parts are in the core.
+Providing the common libraries through the launcher at runtime has two advantages for the apps: The apps can be smaller and they are usually platform independent, as the only platform specific parts are in the core.

 Conversely, this means that the core is platform dependent and a